-Our farm store is open daily, year round and many of our customers enjoy coming for our products but also to visit with the animals, walk around the gardens, and just enjoy being on a working farm.
+Our farm store is open Monday through Saturday where we sell our veggies, bread, meats, maple syrup, eggs and other local products.
+Many of our customers enjoy coming for our products but also to visit with the animals, walk around the gardens, and just enjoy being on a working farm.
 We encourage customers to truly get to know the land, animals, plants, and farmers responsible for producing the healthy food they are eating!

 Corie PierceCorie began farming as a teenager in New Hampshire on Barker's Farm in Stratham, NH.
 It was supposed to be just a summer job, but she fell in love with the work - growing food, being outdoors, running a family business, interacting with the community, the teamwork to run a successful farm, etc. She knew it would become part of her livelihood eventually!
 She also loved teaching and working with kids and people.
 So, the vision of a community farm that also engaged people by sharing with them where food comes from and connecting people back to the food they are eating and how it is produced became a goal for her.

 After a wonderful stint in Michigan co-managing and teaching at the Michigan State University Student Organic Farm, Corie moved back home to New England with her partner, Chris Dorman, and their son Henry, to begin their farm.

 Corie's focus is growing the veggies on the farm, managing the Burger Nights and other farm events, as well as all the farm educational programs.